circleci/circleci-docs/jekyll/_cci2/api-job-trigger.md

 and refers to the name of your CircleCI organization.
 - `<repo>` is a placeholder variable and refers to the name of your repository.
+- `<branch>` is a placeholder variable and refers to the name of your branch.

 For a complete reference of the API, see the [CircleCI API Documentation]({{ site.baseurl }}/api/v1-reference/).